 Either way, the reason is simple: moving hosts is a daunting prospect.
 So many website owners simply put off this decision, worried that moving hosts will make their existing problems even worse.
 But by properly understanding WordPress hosting migration, you can go through the process of changing hosting providers quite smoothly.

-Use an expert, or DIY WordPress migration?
+Expert or DIY WordPress migration?

 Backing up a WordPress instance to transfer WordPress site

-- you may use any of backup plugins
+- using any backup plugins

 Copy your WordPress database